ampinzonv/biobash/README.md

 * bb_remove_empty_lines (Removes empty lines from any file)
 * bb_setup_project (Creates a directory structure for bioinformatics analysis)

-By default calling any script without arguments will show help menu.
+By default calling any script without arguments will show a help menu.

 ### INSTALLATION (and UNISTALLATION)
 Just run the "installbiobash" script in the top folder of this release (assuming you are at the root of the biobash folder):